osmandapp/web/main/docs/user/plugins/weather.md

 </Tabs>

 :::tip
-In iOS version of OsmAnd you can change meauserment units and transparency level in the menu that opens after a long press on the icon of the needed map layer.
+In iOS version of OsmAnd you can change measurement units and transparency level in the menu that opens after a long press on the icon of the needed map layer.
 :::

 ### Weather layers